 Indoor and Outdoor Play12:00

-Each day at Neuron Garage begins with time for your children to connect on a personal level and enjoy time with each other.
+Each day at Neuron Garage camp begins with time for your kids to connect on a personal level and enjoy time with each other.
 This seemingly casual part of the day is actually an essential time to create community and forge relationships that become important during the challenging, and sometimes frustrating, building times when campers often need to collaborate in order to succeed.

 We try to keep the schedule each day similar so that campers know what to expect.
 However, we do take extra time on Monday mornings to play together in order to establish a sense of community and make sure that each camper feels connected.
 Group activities sets a positive, collaborative tone and encourage new and old friendships.

 We ease into the weekly Building Challenge with a Mini-Challenge on Monday afternoons that is designed to warm up hands and brains and make sure campers are ready to dive into the main Building Challenge on Tuesday.

 For the rest of the week, your children spend each morning designing, building, and testing their ideas.
 This time of intense focus is followed by time to refuel and socialize at lunch.
 Before refocusing on the week’s Building Challenge, campers have time to play inside or outside while spending quality time with friends.